Park Hyung-sik: 2015–2020: Breakthrough and military enlistment

-2021–present: Return to acting
+2021–present: Return to acting and resurgence

 Following his military discharge in January 2021, Park starred in the apocalyptic city thriller Happiness as Jung Yi-hyun, an intelligent and honest violent crimes detective alongside Han Hyo-joo.
-Happiness recorded low television ratings and mixed reviews in South Korea.
+Happiness recorded modest television ratings in South Korea at the time of airing, but became a sleeper hit upon its global release on streaming services several months later.
+In particular, praise was given to his chemistry with co-star Han Hyo-joo, and the series reached number six on the Most Popular TV Shows ranking on Netflix worldwide.

 The following year, Park starred in the four-episode musical romance Soundtrack #1.
-Park accepted the role in order to work with director Kim Hee-won and co-star Han So-hee.
-The actors' performances received mixed reviews; NME said that Park and Han "bring the lead characters to life with charming effortlessness" and Newsen stated that "it is thanks to Park Hyung-sik and Han So-hee that we want to keep watching the obvious unrequited romance", while the South China Morning Post opined that "neither of the stars can sell the romance".
+Park accepted the role to work with director Kim Hee-won and co-star Han So-hee.
+The actors' performances received mixed reviews; NME said that Park and Han "bring the lead characters to life with charming effortlessness" and Newsen stated that "it is thanks to Park Hyung-sik and Han So-hee that we want to keep watching the obvious unrequited romance", while the South China Morning Post considered that "neither of the stars can sell the romance".
 Park also appeared in the reality television series In the Soop: Friendcation with his group of celebrity friends, the "Wooga Squad", consisting of Park Seo-joon, V, Choi Woo-shik, and Peakboy.
 Park first met Park Seo-joon and V on the set of Hwarang; the former later introduced him to Choi Woo-shik and Peakboy.

-Currently, Park stars as Lee Hwan, a cursed crown prince, in the television series Our Blooming Youth opposite Jeon So-nee.
+In February 2023, Park starred as Lee Hwan, a cursed crown prince, in the television series Our Blooming Youth opposite Jeon So-nee.